becabytess/Feature-Escrow-Networks/README.md

 This repository is a personal research project documenting my experiments with a novel recurrent neural network concept: **Feature-Escrow Networks (FEN)**.

-The core idea—which I wanted to test after noticing how traditional RNNs/LSTMs bottleneck by forcing a single vector to handle both active processing (CPU) and historical state (RAM)—is to decouple active computation from a separated, accumulated escrow memory.
+The core idea, which I wanted to test after noticing how traditional RNNs/LSTMs bottleneck by forcing a single vector to handle both active processing (CPU) and historical state (RAM), is to decouple active computation from a separated, accumulated escrow memory.

 This isn't a claim to a new mainstream SOTA architecture.
 It is simply a clean-slate playground where I designed experiments, ran rigorous baselines (including a best-effort tuned LSTM), and mapped out the properties and trade-offs of different memory topologies (such as bag-based accumulation, spatial channel rotation, and slot-addressable tape) across various sequential tasks.